How Much Did Your Business Increase in Value in 2025? | Business Valuation KPI

 1. What would my business likely sell for today?

-2. What multiple would a buyer apply and why?
+2. What valuation multiple would a buyer apply and why?

-3. What are the top 3 risk factors that would lower that multiple?
+3. What are the top three risks that would reduce that multiple?

-4. What one move could I make this year that would increase value the most?
+4. What one improvement would increase value the most over the next year?

 Book a call to learn more.